J-Rivera1/J-Rivera1/README.md

 ## Hi there 👋

-# Cybersecurity-Portfolio

-Future Cybersecurity Analyst
+*Future Cybersecurity Analyst*

-# Hello, I'm Josal
+# Hello, My name is Josal
 <a href="https://www.linkedin.com/in/josalr1/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 My name is Josal, I am an IT professional who is looking for a career in cybersecurity.